realworldocaml/book/duniverse/bisect_ppx/doc/advanced.md

 #### Setting at compile time

-If your testing environment doesn't allow you to easily specify these environment variables at testing runtime, you can specify default values for them at compile time by passing the `--bisect-file` and `--bisect-silent` options to the Bisect_ppx preprocessor:
+If your testing environment doesn't allow you to easily specify these environment variables at testing time, you can specify default values for them at compile time by passing the `--bisect-file` and `--bisect-silent` options to the Bisect_ppx instrumenter:

 ```
-(preprocess
+(instrumentation
- (pps bisect_ppx --
+ (backend bisect_ppx
+  --bisect-file /tmp/mycoverage
-  --bisect-file /tmp/mycoverage/ --bisect-silent /tmp/coverage.log))
+  --bisect-silent /tmp/coverage.log))
 ```

-If different values are specified in different files, one of them is chosen.
+If different values are specified in different `dune` files for code that is then linked into one binary, one set of values is chosen arbitrarily.

-Which one is unspecified.
+Passing arguments to Bisect in this way requires Dune version 2.8.0 or higher.